 The storm surge came within a foot or two of the ceiling of this house.

-Right before the hurricane, the owners had done some extensive remodeling that included the kitchen.
+Right before the hurricane, the owners had done extensive remodeling that included the kitchen.
 These cabinets were custom built and very good quality.
-They actually came through the storm pretty well, but the hardware had suffered greatly from the salt water.
+They came through the storm pretty well, but the hardware had suffered from the salt water.
 Opening a cabinet door resulted in a sound reminiscent of The Fall of the House of Usher!

-Rather than replace the cabinets, we simply refinished them and replaced the hardware.
+Rather than replace the cabinets, we refinished them and replaced the hardware.
 They came out almost as good as new.

 Although the floor looks like parquet, it is ceramic tile.
 Miss Ivy said that she wanted something that might stand a chance against another hurricane!